How can I register for AppState-ALERT text and/or voice messaging?

 - Go to Banner Self Service.

-- Click the "AppState ALERT" link under the "Personal Information" tab (screenshot) and a block will come up to fill in your phone information.
-Be sure to click the "submit" button when you have entered your information. (screenshot)
+- Be sure to click the "submit" button when you have entered your information.

 Note: If you choose to receive emergency notifications via text and/or voice messaging, you agree to incur any applicable costs from your carrier for receiving these messages.
 Registered cell phone numbers should become active in the AppState-ALERT system within one (1) business day of completion of the above registration steps.